-Using running water to generate power is hardly a new concept — hydroelectricity has a long history
+Using running water to generate power is hardly a new concept; hydroelectricity has a long history — but is it feasible for domestic energy generation?

-And smaller scale hydroelectricity, or hydropower, can be used on a domestic scale to heat your home or run your appliances.
+Small-scale hydroelectricity, or hydropower, can be used on a domestic scale to heat your home or run your appliances.
+Find out how hydropower works, how much it costs and how it can benefit you.

 How does hydropower work?

-Hydroelectricity is based on the power of gravity, plain and simple.
+Hydroelectricity is based on the power of gravity.
 Water in rivers and streams flows downwards towards the sea; as the water passes through a hydropower system, the energy in the water drives a turbine which turns a generator and energy is produced.

 The power of the system will depend on the strength of the water passing through, as well as the efficiency of the system.